Two-photon physics at future electron-positron colliders: Higgs boson production

 The non-resonant background can be additionally reduced using a cut on the direction of the produced b and c jets.
 Fig. \ref{figthb} shows the distribution of the quark polar angle.
 The background jets are concentrated near the beam axis.
 We apply a polar angle cut $\Theta > 20^\circ$ for both quarks.
 Within this acceptance we assume (for the signal and the background) a 75\% efficiency to reconstruct both jets from b or c quarks.

 The $M_{bb}$ invariant mass distribution is presented in Fig.\ref{figmbb}.
 The Higgs signal is smeared assuming a 5 GeV mass resolution.
+Within the window 118-132 GeV the expected signal is 57 events, the peaking ZZ background is 33 events and the non-peaking background is 278 events.
 A fit to the signal and background yields results in about $4.1\sigma$ signal significance for the $H \rightarrow bb$ channel, after the subtraction of the $ZZ \rightarrow H$ background.
 The signal significance can be further improved by including other Higgs decay modes.
 We conclude that the $\gamma\gamma \rightarrow H$ signal can be reliably observed with the planned CEPC luminosity.